Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

            "https://api-gw-service-nmn.local/apis/bss/boot/v1/bootparameters" -X PUT -d @./Global.json
    ```

-    Ensure that a good response, such as `HTTP CODE 200`, is returned in the `curl` output.
+    Ensure that a good response, such as HTTP code `200`, is returned in the `curl` output.

 1. Configure the newly promoted first master node so it is able to have other nodes join the cluster.